RehanMerchant/Golang/Go Fundamentals/04.Functions/Readme.md

 After taking in a slice of int we range over it (run through all int elements in the slice) and add that to the local variable `t` and return it.

-**It is mandatory to have the variadic fucntion at the end of all arguments otherwise it will not compile**
+**It is mandatory to have the variadic fucntion at the end of all arguments otherwise it will not compile.**

 ```
 // This will not compile!